Axinom/drm-quick-start/Readme.md

 Axinom DRM offers multiple DRM technologies - FairPlay Streaming, PlayReady and Widevine Modular.
 Due to contractual limitations regarding the evaluation of FairPlay, however, this guide focuses on how to get started with PlayReady and Widevine Modular.
 [Contact Axinom](mailto:info@axinom.com) to get started with FairPlay Streaming.

-A separate repository also contains an [Android frontend](https://github.com/Axinom/drm-quick-start-android) that interoperates with this sample project.
+A separate repository also contains an [Android frontend](https://github.com/Axinom/drm-quick-start-android) and [iOS frontend](https://github.com/Axinom/drm-quick-start-ios) that interoperate with this sample project.

 # Basic concepts of DRM